Brij Bhushan Sharan Singh: India's wrestling chief charged with sexual harassment

 India's outgoing wrestling chief has been charged in court after months of protests by the country's top wrestlers who accuse him of sexual harassment.

-Brij Bhushan Sharan Singh is charged with stalking, making sexually coloured remarks, harassment and intimidation.
+Police have charged Brij Bhushan Sharan Singh with stalking, harassment and intimidation as well as making "sexually coloured remarks".

-Mr Singh, an influential MP from the governing BJP party, denies the allegations.
+Mr Singh, an influential MP from the ruling BJP party, denies the charges.

 However, police have suggested dropping charges involving a minor, which would have made his arrest imminent.

-A 1,000-page charge sheet filed by the Delhi police before the Patiala House Court in Delhi said that "no corroborative evidence" was found in allegations by the minor after a detailed investigation in the case, the prosecution lawyer said.
+"No corroborative evidence" was found in allegations by the minor after a detailed investigation in the case, the prosecution lawyer said on Thursday.

-Legal experts say now it's up to the judge to decide whether to accept the recommendation and close the case or not.

-Seven female wrestlers, including the minor, had filed complaints with the police accusing Mr Singh of molesting and groping them at training camps and tournaments.

-In the past few days, the father of the minor and several other wrestlers have accused Mr Singh of intimidation - charges the MP has denied.

-The lengthy protests, led by Olympic medallists Sakshi Malik and Bajrang Punia and two-time world champion medallist Vinesh Phogat, had made headlines globally, especially after the police temporarily detained them as they tried to march to the new parliament building.
+The protests had made headlines globally, especially after the police detained the wrestlers as they tried to march to India's new parliament building in the capital Delhi.

-Footage of the wrestlers being dragged on the streets and carried off in police vans went viral, sparking criticism from top athletes and opposition politicians.
+Footage of the Olympic medallists Sakshi Malik and Bajrang Punia and two-time world champion medallist Vinesh Phogat being dragged in the streets and carried off in police vans went viral, sparking criticism from top athletes and opposition politicians.

 The International Olympic Committee (IOC) also condemned the way the wrestlers were being treated and called for an impartial inquiry into their complaints.